polyphony-chat/docs/SPECIFICATION.md

 ## 4. Federated Identity

-Federating user identities means that users can fully participate on other instances' guilds and talk to other instances' users.
+Federating user identities means that users can fully participate on foreign servers, as if it were their home server.
-This means that users can, for example, DM users from another server or join another servers' Guilds.
+Taking polyproto-chat as an example, this means that a polyproto-chat user can send direct messages to users from another server or join another servers' Guilds.

-An identity key defined in [section #7.
-Keys and signatures](#7-keys-and-signatures) is used to sign messages that the user sends to other servers.
+An identity certificate defined in sections [#7.
+Keys and signatures](#7-keys-and-signatures) and [#7.1 Home server signed certificates for public client identity keys (ID-Cert)](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) is used to sign messages that the user sends to other servers.

 **Example:**
 Say that Alice is on server A, and Bob is on server B. Alice wants to send a message to Bob.